k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

 **Note:** Basic authentication should only be used together with the HTTPS/SSL mechanism.
 For more information, refer to [Fabric Hardening](/articles/99_fabric_infras/devops/03_fabric_api_and_ui_hardening.md).

-Authorization and permissions are determined by the user's roles and associated permissions.
-See [here](/articles/26_fabric_security/01_fabric_security_overview.md) for more information about API Keys, roles, and permissions.

 #### Browser Calls Helper